metauni/metauni.github.io/index.md

 ### How do I host my own node?

-Currently a Metauni node consists of code inside a Roblox game, talking to a Discord webhook, talking to a Discord bot hosted on Repl.it and talking to a database backend on MongoDB.
+Currently a metauni node consists of code inside a Roblox game, talking to a Discord webhook, talking to a Discord bot hosted on Repl.it and talking to a database backend on MongoDB.
 We have compiled [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node and run regular drop-in sessions where you can get help (subscribe to the mailing list for notifications).

 ## History